 5. Don’t hesitate to share a bit of knowledge

-If you use marijuana to deal with some health issues, let them know how it is helping you.
-Share the kind of information that led you to using marijuana as a medicine in the first place.
+If you use cannabis to deal with some health issues, let them know how it is helping you.
+Share the kind of information that led you to using weed as a medicine in the first place.
 And if you use recreationally, make some comparisons to the widely accepted alcohol!

 6. Leave legalities out of the conversation